there are no serious side effects of using emergency contraceptive pills

 - if you've used any medications that may affect your contraception

-One of our clinicians may call you to discuss some of your answers to make sure that it is appropriate for you to take EC.
+One of our clinicians may call you to discuss some of your answers to make sure that it is appropriate for you to take emergency contraception.
 We will contact you quickly to avoid any delay to dispatch of your pill.

 - if you have given birth in the last 21 days